a. Rules are the same for Open, Sport and Novice

 c.
 A Horse or mule can compete in only one Division.
 A horse or mule may not run more than two times in a day.

 f.
-Substitutions: no substitutions are allowed for any team member (horse, skier or rider).
+Substitutions: NO substitutions are allowed for any team member (horse, skier or rider).
 If any team member cannot compete for any reason, the team will be disqualified.
 No refunds will be given.

 g.
 Staging between runs: (The Sparby Rule) Each team is allowed four minutes to complete staging and begin the race.
 After this allotted time has expired, the competitors will be asked to leave the staging area.
 The team will be allowed one more attempt to race at the end of the Division.
 If the staging time is again exceeded, that team will be disqualified from that day’s competition.
 The allotted four-minute time period will begin at the declaration of a clear track.
 The four-minute rule will be adhered to during competition.

 h.
 Finishing the Race – the Skier must finish in an upright position and on at least one ski, with rope in hand when crossing the finish line.
-Both skier boots must cross the finish line.
+Both skier’s boots must cross the finish line.

 i.
 Gates -Both ski tips and both boots must go around a gate, or the gate is considered missed.